Background pattern

 Inform your doctor:

-• If you have malnutrition;
+• if you have malnutrition;

-• If you have low blood pressure (hypotension);
+• if you have low blood pressure (hypotension);

-• If you experience a rupture of the membranes;
+• if you have rupture of membranes;

 Before using Misofar 25:

-• Cephalopelvic indices must be carefully measured.
+• The cephalopelvic indices should be carefully measured.

 Before and during the use of Misofar 25: